(Shoulder Tendonitis / Tendinitis)

 Because inflammation is not always present in tendon injuries, especially chronic tendon injuries, the term shoulder tendinopathy describes the full spectrum of shoulder tendon injuries.
 If your shoulder’s rotator cuff tendons are precisely injured, it is a rotator cuff tendinopathy.

 Rotator cuff tendinopathies can also be described based upon the specific tendon that is injured.
 These can include supraspinatus tendinopathy, subscapularis tendinopathy or infraspinatus tendinopathy.
-While not an actual rotator cuff tendon, the long head of biceps is commonly injured.
+While not an actual rotator cuff tendon, the long head of the biceps is commonly injured.
 It is known as bicipital tendinopathy.

 Calcific tendinopathy is where calcium (bone) has formed within the tendon.